hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/menu.rst

         The *open feedback form* will open the pydidas feedback form in a new web browser tab.
 The feedback form allows to submit bug reports, improvement suggestions or questions.
+    - Pydidas paths
+        This entry will open a small window with information about the local paths in which log files and configuration files are placed by the pydidas application.
+    - Check for update
+        Using this option will require an active internet connection.
+Pydidas will check the latest release version on Github and compare the remote version number with the locally installed version.
+The result will be supplied to the user in a pop-up window.
     - About
         The about window has copyright information and links to the pydidas homepage and github home.